You will find these rules in our 2020 Home-Edition ‘Rules and Guidelines’ booklet.

 - BLANKS: The two blank tiles may be used as any letters.
 When playing a blank you must state which letter it represents.
 It remains that letter for the rest of the game.

 - You may use a turn a turn to exchange all, some, or none of your letters.
 To do this, place your discarded letter(s) face down.
 Draw the same number of letters from the pool, then mix your discarded letter(s) into the pool.
 This ends your turn.

-- We will be using the Official Scrabble Players Dictionary, 5th All words labeled as a part of speech (including those listed of foreign origin, and as archaic, obsolete, colloquial, slang, etc.) are permitted with the exception of the following: words always capitalized, abbreviations, prefixes and suffixes standing alone, words requiring a hyphen or an apostrophe.
+- We use the Official Scrabble Players Dictionary, 5th.
+For the Home-Edition, please use the online Scrabble word-checker for disputed words, or an official Scrabble dictionary.
+All words labeled as a part of speech (including those listed of foreign origin, and as archaic, obsolete, colloquial, slang, etc.) are permitted with the exception of the following: words always capitalized, abbreviations, prefixes and suffixes standing alone, words requiring a hyphen or an apostrophe.
 Any play may be challenged before the next team starts a turn.
 If the play challenged is unacceptable, the challenged team takes back their tiles and loses that turn.
 If the play challenged is acceptable, the challenging team loses their next turn.
 All words (not just one) made in one play are challenged simultaneously.
 If any word is unacceptable, the entire play is unacceptable.
 Only one turn is lost on any challenge.